-Bladder cancer is any neoplasm that arises or occurs in the urinary bladder of the body and is the most commonly occurring neoplasm of the urinary system.
-Urothelial carcinoma is the most commonly prevalent histological type of bladder carcinoma with nearly 90% of the patients attributed to this histological type.
+Bladder cancer is a neoplasm that arises in the urinary bladder of the body and is the most common neoplasm of the urinary system.
+Urothelial carcinoma is the most commonly prevalent histological type of bladder carcinoma, with nearly 90% of the patients attributed to this histological type.

-These cells start to grow out of control when the DNA inside the normal cells start to exhibit certain genetic and molecular changes.
-The DNA in our cells control how our cells function and any changes in this DNA can result in the body developing cancer.
+These cells start to grow out of control when the DNA inside the normal cells starts to exhibit certain genetic and molecular changes.
+The DNA in our cells controls how our cells function, and any changes in this DNA can result in the body developing cancer.

 Treatments For Bladder Cancer

-In cancer a team of oncologists work together to develop a treatment plan that incorporates different lines of treatment.
-Treatment options and recommendations depend on different factors which include the type, the stage and the grade of the cancer.
-Some other factors that dictate treatment are the patients preferences and overall health and the possible side effects associated with each line of treatment.
+In cancer, a team of oncologists works together to develop a treatment plan that incorporates different lines of treatment.
+Treatment options and recommendations depend on different factors, which include the type, the stage, and the grade of the cancer.
+Some other factors that dictate treatment are the patient’s preferences and overall health, and the possible side effects associated with each line of treatment.

 The first line of treatment that a patient receives for urothelial cancer is referred to as the first-line therapy.
-If the first-line therapy doesn’t bring substantial benefits then the patient receives the second-line therapy.
-In some situations, third-line therapy may also be available.
-It is imperative that patients talk about the risks and benefits of all the possible treatment options so that they can form a well informed decision.
+If the first-line therapy doesn’t bring substantial benefits, then the patient receives the second-line therapy.
+In some situations, third-line treatment may also be available.
+It is imperative that patients talk about the risks and benefits of all the possible treatment options so that they can form a well-informed decision.

 Bladder Cancer Treatment For Stages 0 and 1

-During this procedure the patient is either offered general anesthesia or regional anesthesia.
-A thin and rigid cytoscope called the rectoscope is inserted into the patient’s urethra and this rectoscope contains a wire loop at its end to remove any abnormal tissue or tumor.
+During this procedure, the patient is either offered general anesthesia or regional anesthesia.
+A thin and rigid cytoscope called the rectoscope is inserted into the patient’s urethra, and this rectoscope contains a wire loop at its end to remove any abnormal tissue or tumor.
 The removed tissue is then sent to a lab for testing.
-After the tissue or tumor has been removed, further steps are taken to ensure that the cancer has been completely destroyed.
+After the tissue or tumor has been removed, further steps are taken to ensure that the cancer has been destroyed.

 Stage 0a

-For low-grade (slow-growing) non invasive papillary tumors, intravesical chemotherapy is administered a few weeks after the surgery.
-If the cancer comes back, the same treatments may be repeated over the next year, to ensure that there is not a chance of recurrence.
-High-grade non-invasive tumors are more prone to coming back after treatment, due to this intravesical BCG is often recommended after surgery.
+For low-grade (slow-growing) non-invasive papillary tumors, intravesical chemotherapy is administered a few weeks after the surgery.
+If the cancer comes back, the same treatments may be repeated over the next year to ensure that there is no chance of recurrence.
+High-grade non-invasive tumors are more prone to coming back after treatment.
+Intravesical BCG is often recommended after surgery.
 Before this procedure, TURBT is repeatedly administered to ensure the viability of this procedure.
 BCG is usually started a few weeks after surgery has been conducted and is continued for multiple weeks.

-Intravesical BCG is usually preferable to intravesical chemotherapy for high grade cancers.
-It can limit the possibility of a recurrence and prevents an existing cancer from getting worse.
+Intravesical BCG is usually preferable to intravesical chemotherapy for high-grade cancers.
+It can limit the possibility of a recurrence and prevent an existing cancer from getting worse.
 Stage 0 cancers usually require highly extensive surgeries.
-Partial or complete cystectomy (removal of the bladder) are taken into consideration when there are many superficial cancers or when cancer continues to grow despite treatment.
+Partial or complete cystectomy (removal of the bladder) is taken into consideration when there are many superficial cancers or when cancer continues to grow despite treatment.

 Stage 1

 Stage 1 bladder cancer has grown into the connective layer of the bladder wall (T1) but has not reached the muscle layer.
 TURBT with fulguration is usually recommended as the first line of treatment for this stage of cancer.
-Although its primary focus is to determine the extent of the cancer and not to treat it.
-If no such treatment is administered then this will result in the formation of a new tumor that will be more advanced in stages.
-Such a situation is more likely to arise when the first cancer is more high grade.
+Although its primary focus is to determine the extent of the cancer, and not treat it.
+If no such treatment is administered, then this will result in the formation of a new tumor that will be more advanced in stages.
+Such a situation is more likely to arise when the first cancer is higher-grade.

 If a cancer is low grade, a second TURBT procedure is recommended.
-If the doctors come to consensus that your tumor has been removed, intravesical BCG or even intravesical chemo may be offered.
-If all of the cancer is not removed then intravesical BCG may be offered.
-If the cancer is high grade and if the tumor is larger than when first it was discovered.
+If the doctors come to a consensus that your tumor has been removed, intravesical BCG or even intravesical chemo may be offered.
+If not all of the cancer is removed, then intravesical BCG may be offered.
+If the cancer is high grade, and if the tumor is larger than when it was first discovered.
 Radical cystectomy may be recommended.

-Since, radical cystectomy can be a disorienting experience and is not the most safest option for patients with poor overall health, radiation along with chemo may be recommended in such a scenario. .
+Since radical cystectomy can be a disorienting experience and is not the safest option for patients with poor overall health, radiation, along with chemotherapy, may be recommended in such a scenario.

 Stage 2

-Stage 2 cancers can be understood as cancers that have invaded the muscle layer of the bladder wall (T2a and T2b) but no farther.
-TURBT is conducted as the first line of treatment but is primarily conducted to determine the extent and stage of the cancer rather than try to cure it.
+Stage 2 cancers can be understood as cancers that have invaded the muscle layer of the bladder wall (T2a and T2b) but no further.
+TURBT is conducted as the first line of treatment, but it is primarily conducted to determine the extent and stage of the cancer rather than to try to cure it.
 When the cancer has invaded the muscle wall, radical cystectomy may be offered.
-If cancer is only one part of the bladder, a partial cystectomy may be done instead although this is only possible in a small number of patients.
-Radical cystectomy may be the only suitable line of treatment for patients with poor overall health as chemo would not be conducive for such patients.
-Although, it is seen in many cases that doctors will recommend chemotherapy before surgery since it has shown various benefits such as extending a patient’s expected duration of living with the disease.
-When chemotherapy is administered first, surgery is delayed and while this is not a problem when chemo shrinks the bladder, it can be deemed to be harmful if the size of the tumor continues to grow even while chemotherapy is offered.
+If cancer is only one part of the bladder, a partial cystectomy may be done instead, although this is only possible in a small number of patients.
+Radical cystectomy may be the only suitable line of treatment for patients with poor overall health, as chemo would not be conducive for such patients.
+Although it is seen in many cases that doctors will recommend chemotherapy before surgery since it has shown various benefits, such as extending a patient’s expected duration of living with the disease.
+When chemotherapy is administered first, surgery is delayed, and while this is not a problem when chemo shrinks the bladder, it can be deemed to be harmful if the size of the tumor continues to grow even while chemotherapy is offered.

-Certain individuals may be offered a second and more substantial TURBT which is then followed by radiation and chemotherapy.
-Although if this is the line of treatment and protocol followed then frequent and careful follow up exams are conducted to ascertain the overall health of the patient.
+Certain individuals may be offered a second and more substantial TURBT, which is then followed by radiation and chemotherapy.
+If this is the line of treatment and protocol followed, then frequent and careful follow-up exams are conducted to ascertain the overall health of the patient.

 Stage 3